keboola/Keboola-Design-System/README.md

   - Adds 16px top margin for proper spacing from content
   - Supports multiple buttons with 16px gap between them
   - Aligns with the card's content area
+- `card--no-padding`: Removes all internal padding from the card
+  - Useful for cards that need custom internal spacing
+  - Often used for cards with full-width content like tables or charts
+- `card--compact`: Reduces the card's internal padding
+  - Uses smaller padding values for more condensed layouts
+  - Useful for information-dense interfaces
+- `card--bordered`: Adds a border to the card instead of a shadow
+  - Uses a 1px border with neutral-grey-200 color
+  - Useful for cards that need to be visually separated but with less visual weight

 #### Card Layout Helper Classes